Being Induced because you are “Over Due”?

 The modern-day equivalent is the “Due Date” App which is still just based on algorithms and the assumptions every woman’s body functions exactly the same way and all babies develop at exactly the same rate.

-There is newer research by Mittendorf and others suggesting that we should include parity (how many babies you have had), ethnicity, height, and age, into the equation when calculating a due date.
+The research by Mittendorf and others suggests that we should include parity (how many babies you have had), ethnicity, height, and age, into the equation when calculating a due date.
 I wonder if App developers have read this research or are still using Naegele’s Rule?

 And I wonder if they tell you a different due date if you are French or Japanese?
 Because if you were in France or Japan, your “due date” would be 41 weeks of pregnancy.

-But we have ultrasound dating now, I hear people screaming!
+But we have an ultrasound dating now, I hear people screaming!

-Yes, we do, and the research shows that they are just as good at predicting when your baby is 40 weeks as you are if you know the date of your last LMP.
+Yes, we do, and the research shows that they are just as good at predicting when your baby is 40 weeks as you are if you know the date of your last LMP and have regular cycles.

 But is this the point?